ImJustIsSimpleRussianGirl/geometric_lib/docs/README.md

 ## Contributor Note

-This repository was forked and updated by Дева Кассель as part of a Git lab assignment.
+This repository was forked and updated by ImJustIsSimpleRussianGirl as part of a Git lab assignment.

 # Math formulas
 ## Area